 SQLIOSim is a utility designed to simulate the I/O activity generated by SQL Server without the need to install SQL Server.
-This capability makes SQLIOSim a good tool for pre-testing server systems that are targets for running SQL Server.
+This capability makes SQLIOSim a good tool for pretesting server systems that are targets for running SQL Server.

 SQLIOSim is a stand-alone tool that you can copy on to the server and run.
 You do not need to install it on the target system by using an installer.
 SQLIOSim has both GUI and command-line execution options.
 Used for reliability and integrity tests on disk subsystems performance testing.
-The tasks it performs vary between each execution of the utility, so no attempt should be made to compare the output of multiple executions directly, particularly in terms of timing.
+The tasks it performs vary between each execution of the utility, so don't attempt to compare the output of multiple executions directly, particularly in terms of timing.

-• Tests contain an element of randomness and should not be used for performance tuning
+- Attempts to accurately simulate the I/O patterns of SQL Server - Tests contain an element of randomness and should not be used for performance tuning